omarjmedina/Web-Scraping/README.md

     <img src="https://github.com/user-attachments/assets/431d00bc-f01f-43a2-a3b0-d1867a355c2a" width="700">

 - `scrape_jobs:` Scrapes job data from the generated URLs across multiple pages, processes the HTML, and writes the data to a CSV file.

   I also incorporated error handling and logging to track potential issues during scraping (e.g., page load failures or missing data).

     <img src="https://github.com/user-attachments/assets/ea6b3e06-28d5-4871-b172-05173b4c0bba" width="700">

 ## Testing the Code

-- We tested the code with the following user-defined search criteria:
+- I tested the code with the following user-defined search criteria:

     Job Title:`Data Analyst`